PatrickLang/kubernetes-windows-dev/README.md

 git push -u origin release-1.12
 ```

+5. (optional) Cherry-pick a PR that hasn't been merged.

+> This is an example of how to cherry-pick a single change.
+It's out of date as of November 2018, so don't use this as-is.
+The most up-to-date list of cherry picks is now in [scripts/prfetch.sh](scripts/prfetch.sh)

-5. (optional) Make a cherry-pick branch
+Make a cherry-pick branch

 ```bash
 git checkout -b 1.12-cherrypick git push --set-upstream origin 1.12-cherrypick
 ```

-6. (optional) Cherry-pick a PR that hasn't been merged.

 This example uses https://github.com/kubernetes/kubernetes/pull/67435.
 You need two pieces of information from the PR: